Recounts underway in two Democratic County Commission districts - NewsBreak

 In the District 7 Democratic primary, former County Commissioner Henri Brooks beat Memphis-Shelby County Schools board member Althea Greene by 76 votes in a five-way race with 2,478 votes total, according to the certified results.

-Greene and Winston each sought a recount.
-Greene put up $4,310 for the recount in her race; Winston put up $835 for his race’s recount.
+Greene and Winston each sought a recount with Greene putting up $4,310 for the recount in her race and Winston putting up $835 for the recount in his race.

 Because the results are in primary elections, the primary boards for the two parties can use a different standard than the state laws that govern seeking recounts in general elections.

-In a call for a recount in a general election in Tennessee, the burden is on the losing candidate to file a lawsuit, then produce proof of specific voting irregularities to change the outcome of the race.
+In a call for a recount in a general election in Tennessee, the burden is on the losing candidate to go to court and file a lawsuit and then produce proof of enough specific voting irregularities to change the outcome of the race.

 Winston and Greene sought recounts from the party because they were the two closest races on the May county primary ballot in Shelby County.

 Greene also attempted to have Brooks stripped of the primary victory by alleging that Brooks does not live in the district.
-The primary board denied the request.
+But the primary board denied the request.

-State Democratic Party leaders also ruled that an attempt by Stephanie Gatewood to revoke Janeen Gordon’s win in the primary for Juvenile Court Clerk was filed too late.
+State Democratic party leaders also ruled that an attempt by Stephanie Gatewood in the Democratic primary for Juvenile Court Clerk to revoke Janeen Gordon’s win in that primary was filed too late with the party.

-Gatewood, who finished third in the certified results, said Gordon should be disqualified for appearing on the primary ballot as Janeen Fullilove Gordon, a reference to her mother — outgoing clerk Janis Fullilove.
+Gatewood, who finished third in the certified results, claimed Gordon should be disqualified for appearing on the primary ballot as Janeen Fullilove Gordon, a reference to her mother – outgoing clerk Janis Fullilove.

-In the two contested County Commission primaries, Clay-Bibbs will have no Republican or independent opposition in the August general election if the recount confirms her victory.
+In the two contested County Commission primaries, Clay-Bibbs would have no Republican or independent opposition in the August county general election if the recount confirms her victory.

 Brooks would face independent candidate Shirelle Dakota-Brown on the August ballot.